Did you know that until the half the XIX century our ice cream used to come from England or the United States in bars wrapped in sawdust?

-Heladería d`oro on Aguiar Street.100% natural ice creams made with native seasonal fruits and other Cuban products such as coffee, chocolate, malt...
-More than a dozen flavors to delight the palate and refresh.
-Helad'oro also proposes tasty loaves, ideal for the eternal summer of the island.
+Heladería d`oro: 100% natural ice cream made with native seasonal fruits and ingredients such as coffee, chocolate, malt.
+They have more than a dozen flavors to delight the palate and refresh your afternoon.
+Helad'oro also serves tasty pastries, ideal for long summer days.
+Aguiar Street.Old Havana

 El Palenque: One of the great attractions of this commercial complex is its ice cream shop.
 Set in a colorful and airy place and decorated with images of the sweets and treats made in-house.
 The seat design simulates the shape of a wafer with melting ice cream.
 17th street, Siboney.